 On December 14, 2006, we issued \$500 million aggregate principal amount of the Floating Rate Senior Notes.
 The Floating Rate Senior Notes are senior unsecured obligations that rank equal in right of payment with all of our existing and future unsubordinated indebtedness.
 The Floating Rate Senior Notes bear interest at an annual rate, reset semi-annually, equal to LIBOR plus 3.375%.
 Interest is payable on the Floating Rate Senior Notes on June 15 and December 15 of each year.
-The Floating Rate Senior Notes were approximately \$492 million.
+The Floating Rate Senior Notes will mature on December 15, 2014.
+The net proceeds from the sale of the Floating Rate Senior Notes were approximately \$492 million.
 As noted above, these proceeds, together with our working capital, were used to repay in full the \$500 million outstanding under the Bridge Loan Facility.
 The Floating Rate Senior Notes are guaranteed by substantially all of our domestic subsidiaries.

-We may redeem some or all of the Floating Rate Senior Notes at any time on or after December 15, 2008 at a redemption price equal to the principal amount of the Floating Rate Senior Notes plus a premium of 2% if redeemed during the 12-month period commencing on December 15, 2008, 1% if redeemed during the 12-month period commencing on December 15, 2008, 1% if redeemed during the 12-month period commencing on December 15, 2008, 1% if redeemed during the 12-month period commencing on December 15, 2009 and no premium if redeemed after December 15, 2010, as well as any accrued and unpaid interest as of the redemption date.
+We may redeem some or all of the Floating Rate Senior Notes at any time on or after December 15, 2008 at a redemption price equal to the principal amount of the Floating Rate Senior Notes plus a premium of 2% if redeemed during the 12-month period commencing on December 15, 2008, 1% if redeemed during the 12-month period commencing on December 15, 2009 and no premium if redeemed after December 15, 2010, as well as any accrued and unpaid interest as of the redemption date.
 We repurchased \$6 million of the Floating Rate Senior Notes for \$4 million resulting in a gain of \$2 million during the year ended January 3, 2009.